davecoll3/GotNoBeans/TESTING.md

 &nbsp;

 ### Events App: EventForm
-During the development of the project, the EditForm class, refrenced in the edit_event view, was not pulling through the event date and time data from the Event model.
+During the development of the project, the EditForm class, referenced in the edit_event view, was not pulling through the event date and time data from the Event model.

 ![EventForm Bug](/documentation/testing_images/date_time_bug.png)

 All other information was being pulled through apart from the event date and time.
 There were no issues found in the add_event view and I confirmed in the admin that a value for both date and time existed.
-After testing and researching the issue, it was discovered that the issue was being casued by the date and time format that was being used in the form.
+After testing and researching the issue, it was discovered that the issue was being caused by the date and time format that was being used in the form.
 The bug stemmed from the code below, from the EventForm:
 ```
 class Meta:
         model = Event